phpbb/documentation/development/development/css_guidelines.rst

 There are a variety of techniques we must employ in order to satisfy these goals, and CSS Guidelines is a document of recommendations and approaches that will help us to do so.

-The first part of this will deal with syntax, formatting and CSS anatomy, the second part will deal with approach, mindframe and attitude toward writing and architecting CSS.
+The first part of this will deal with syntax, formatting, and CSS anatomy.
+The second part will deal with approach, mindframe, and attitude toward writing/architecting CSS.

 Syntax and Formatting
 ---------------------